sideround/project-visualizing-real-world-data/README.md

     2|Exceeds expectations, you wonderful creature, you!

 This will be useful as an overall gauge of whether you met the project goals, but __the more important scores are described in the specs above__, which can help you identify where to focus your efforts for the next project!

+## Dataset chosen

+I decided to visualize and get insights from a dataset which shows restaurants that sell tacos and burritos.